Overview

 On the algorithmic side, questions that interest me include:

-On the applications side, I’m excited about the potential impact of these algorithms on:
+On the applications side, I am excited about the potential impact of this technology on:

-• The development of clean energy technologies like batteries, artificial photosynthesis, clean nitrogen, and carbon capture
+2. Clean energy technologies like batteries, artificial photosynthesis, clean nitrogen, and carbon capture.

-• Quantum computers, quantum sensors, and other quantum technologies
+3. Quantum computers, quantum sensors, and other quantum technologies.

-Within the field of neural network wavefunctions, my current focus is on developing better training algorithms.
-Specifically, along with my advisor and several collaborators, I am working to exploit a previously unappreciated connection between neural network optimization and randomized numerical linear algebra.
-This connection has enabled us to develop the SPRING algorithm, which has shown promising results for neural network wavefunctions and may also be applicable to other scientific domains.
-Work is ongoing to develop a better theoretical understanding of SPRING and to develop other algorithms based on the same underlying connection.
+My current focus is on developing better optimizers for neural quantum states.
+Specifically, along with a number of wonderful collaborators, I am working to exploit a previously unappreciated connection between neural network optimization and randomized numerical linear algebra.
+This connection has enabled us to develop the SPRING algorithm, which has been used to power some of the largest neural quantum simulations to date, and which is also applicable to other scientific domains.
+Our more recent works have established a stronger theoretical and conceptual foundation for SPRING, and ongoing work aims to use this foundation to develop new and even more powerful optimizers based on similar ideas.

 Review article: